 5.1.
 Phoneme Classification

-The first experiment is designed to compare DHDPHMM to some other popular approaches for sub-word modeling in a supervised setting on a phoneme classification task.
+The first experiment is designed to compare DHDPHMM to other popular approaches for sub-word modeling in a supervised setting on a phoneme classification task.
 Table 1 shows a comparison between LR DHDPHMM and several other models including HDPHMM and discriminatively trained HMMs.
 As this table shows DHDPHMM is consistently better than their HDPHMM counterparts.

 Further, it can be seen that LR models perform better than ergodic models.
 LR DHDPHMM finds 3,888 Gaussians for all 48 phonemes while two different LR HDPHMM models find 4,628 and 7,281 Gaussians for all phonemes respectively.
 These results show DHDPHMM can learn a less complex model that can explain the data better than a more complex model learned by HDPHMM.
 We can also see DHDPHMM works better than both ML and MMI trained HMMs with 5,760 Gaussians.
 Several other state of the art systems are shown that have error rates comparable to our model.
 However, these models are often trained discriminatively or use context while DHDPHMM is trained only using maximum likelihood and is context independent.